innovationOUtside/ou-tm351-py/README.md

 # ou-tm351-py

-Python installation package for TM351
+Unofficial and unsupported Python installation package for TM351 — not guaranteed to accurately mimic the official VCE distribution.

 Install from pypi as: `pip install ou-tm351-py`